 I had known Jean-Philippe Janoueix since May 1996, when I met him at his father's office in Libourne.
-He was then 25 years and, already married, and had a US property management diploma.
+He was then 25 years old, already married and had a US property management diploma.
 In 1993, while in military service, he finished a national degree in viticulture (BTAO).

 I spent one month in Bordeaux collecting material for my book about Pomerol.
 We went to several Pomerol properties owned by his father to taste, and then he drove me to Chateau de Chambrun in Lalande de Pomerol, a little property he bought in 1994.
 It was his first acquisition of a vineyard.

-After de Chambrun, he acquired Chateau Croix Mouton (1997), just outside Fronsac appellation and close to Dordogne river; and the neighboring estate Chateau Le Conseiller (2002), planted 20.000 vines per ha and created a vineyard called 20 Mille.
+After de Chambrun, he acquired Chateau Croix Mouton (1997), just outside the Fronsac appellation and close to the Dordogne River, and the neighboring estate Chateau Le Conseiller (2002), planted 20.000 vines per ha and created a vineyard called 20 Mille.
 In 1999, he took full responsibility for winemaking and commercialization at Chateau La Croix St. Georges in Pomerol.
 He created Sacre Coeur in Pomerol in 2010 and Chateau Cap St.Georges in St.Georges-Saint-Emilion (2014).
-He's also been doing harvest and vinification of Chateau La Croix since the 2016 vintage, owned by his father.
+He's also been doing the harvest and vinification of Chateau La Croix since the 2016 vintage, which his father owns.
 Busy guy, indeed.

 His winemaking style is semi-modern, which means fair use of modern techniques combined with useful "old" ones and emphasis on keeping the character of the soil in the wine.
-His main aim is to maintain the freshness and fruity of the wine underpinned by a sufficient dose of new oak.
-Jean-Philippe Janoueix is taking no prisoners with his approach to winemaking, for you never get tired, musty, unbalanced, and edgy wines from him.
+His main aim is to maintain the freshness and fruitiness of the wine, underpinned by a sufficient dose of new oak.
+Jean-Philippe Janoueix is taking no prisoners with his approach to winemaking, for you never get tired of musty, unbalanced, and edgy wines from him.

 Jean-Philippe Janoueix has a very nice portfolio of properties he owns!

-During harvest 2017, I told Jean-Philippe Janoueix to do a vertical of all vintages made at La Confession in April 2018 during primeur would be a great idea.
-He did jump the idea, and it was exciting to taste vintages and contributions from the winemaker, moving from one type of soil to another and how the vintages responded to their fame.
+During harvest 2017, I told Jean-Philippe Janoueix to do a vertical of all vintages made at La Confession in April 2018 during primeur, which would be a great idea.
+He jumped on the idea, and it was exciting to taste vintages and contributions from the winemaker, moving from one type of soil to another, and how the vintages responded to their fame.
 Moving to better soil has meant a significant jump in quality for La Confession.

 NB.
 Wines were tasted from oldest to youngest and not blind.